 Maria Gianino prepares appraisals for trusts and taxable estates, estate planning and settlement, equitable distribution of property, insurance claims, divorce, charitable donation and historic property or museum planning and sales.

 Insurance companies, taxable estates, and many charitable donations require a qualified appraiser's report.
-A qualified appraiser will be accredited by a professional organization such as the International Society of Appraisers and will be knowledgeable in the areas he or she appraises.
+A qualified appraiser will be accredited by a professional organization such as the Certified Appraisers Guild of America and will be knowledgeable in the areas he or she appraises.
 No one person can know everything so appraisers consult one another and call in experts as needed.

-Maria Gianino, ISA, Accredited Member of International Society of Appraisers, is accredited in Antiques and Residential Contents as well as Vintage and Estate and Fine Jewelry and Art.
+Maria Gianino, is accredited in antiques and residential contents as well as vintage and estate and fine jewelry and art.
 She has studied many different subjects and passed comprehensive exams to keep her credentials current.
 She continues her studies on a regular basis.
 She is also USPAP certified.
 Reputable appraisers will tell you if they are not qualified to appraise a specific item or category of objects.